Transatlantic Flights: Why We Love Them

 The view is not always good

-Flight routes of the transatlantic flights over the Atlantic do not always run over Iceland, Greenland or the region in North Labrador.
-Our return flight from Toronto initially followed the course of the St. Lawrence River and then ran over water until we reached Ireland.
-Since we took off at night on our return trip, something could only be seen again over Europe, even if only the cloud cover, until we landed in Munich.
-But sometimes you're lucky!
+Transatlantic flight routes Flights over the Atlantic do not always pass through Iceland, Greenland or the Northern Labrador region.
+Our return flight from Toronto initially followed the course of the St. Lawrence River and then continued over water until we reached Ireland.
+Since we flew out at night on our return journey, it wasn't until we landed in Munich that we could see anything over Europe again, even if it was just cloud cover.
+But sometimes you get lucky!

 A lake in Iceland